migcorre/dynamic/basic/README.md

 this way is almost straightforward"
  Download oss-cad-suite from https://github.com/YosysHQ/oss-cad-suite-build/releases/tag/2024-11-07 This containt yosys. \
  Extract \
- yosys will be installed in oss-cad-suite/bin folder. you can run here running > ./yosys or adding the path to $PATH variable to the bash interface. \
+ yosys will be installed in oss-cad-suite/bin folder. you can run here running > ./yosys or adding the path to $PATH variable to the bash interface.
+This is adding the following line into ~/.bashrc file \
 ```
 export PATH="<extracted_location>/oss-cad-suite/bin:$PATH"
 ```